-Designator Description of designator Applicable interoperability standard(s) Applicable system FANS 1/A Initial future air navigation system (FANS 1/A) ATS applications, AFN, CPDLC and ADS-C, supported by FANS 1/A over ACARS.
-Note.- FANS 1/A typically involve communication (CPDLC), navigation (RNAV/RNP) and surveillance (ADS-C).
-This document refers to the FANS 1/A for the data link system, which includes the CPDLC and ADS-C applications.
-Refer to ICAO Doc 9613 for guidance material on navigation (RNAV/RNP) qualification and use. b) Boeing document D6-84207, Loading of ATC Clearances into the Flight Management System (FMS), August 2009 c) Airbus document X4620RP1133312, ATSU and Aircraft FANS 1/A+ Same as FANS 1/A, except with additional features, such as the message latency monitor function, described in DO-258A/ED-100A, paragraph 4.6.6.9.
+Designator Description of designator Applicable interoperability standard(s) Applicable system FANS 1/A Ç , Management System (FMS), August 2009 c) Airbus document X4620RP1133312, ATSU and Aircraft FANS 1/A+ Same as FANS 1/A, except with additional features, such as the message latency monitor function, described in DO-258A/ED-100A, paragraph 4.6.6.9.
 See also this document, paragraph 3.1.2.6, for procedures on its use.
 FANS 1/A+ - complies with Revision A of the standard (i.e. not previous versions) a) DO-258A/ED-100A only b) Boeing document D6- 84207, Loading of ATC Clearances into the Flight Management System (FMS), August 2009 c) Airbus document X4620RP1133312, FANSA/A+ Function Integration with FMS Technical Report Aircraft FANS 1/A ADS-C ATS applications, AFN and ADS-C, supported by FANS 1/A over ACARS.
 FANS 1/A ADS-C - complies with AFN and ADS-C applications, No CPDLC.
 DO-258A/ED-100A Aircraft

-Designator Description of designator Applicable interoperability standard(s) ATN B1 ATS applications, CM and CPDLC, supported by aeronautical telecommunication network - baseline 1 (ATN B1): a) Context management (CM) application for data link initiation capability (DLIC); b) CPDLC for ATS communications management (ACM), ATS clearance (ACL), and ATC microphone check (AMC), except that: 1) UM 135 CONFIRM ASSIGNED LEVEL and UM 233 USE OF LOGICAL ACKNOWLEDGEMENT PROHIBITED will not be used by the ATSU; and 2) DM 38 ASSIGNED LEVEL (level) is not required by the aircraft.
-Note.- Interoperability for departure clearance (DCL), downstream clearance (DSC), data link - automatic terminal information service (D-ATIS), and flight plan consistency (FLIPCY) data link services, which are defined in DO-280B/ED-110B, are not supported. on Data Link Services ATSU and Aircraft FANS 1/A - ATN B1 Enables ATSU with ATN B1 ground system to provide data link service to FANS 1/A aircraft.
-Enables the use of CPDLC along a route of flight where data link services are provided by FANS 1/A technology in some airspaces and ATN B1 in other airspaces. applicable and, in addition, b) DO-305A/ED-154A a) ATN B1 and FANS 1/A Aircraft Note.- Some aircraft (see Appendix F, paragraph F.1) implement FANS 1/A and ATN B1 capabilities as separate systems and do not comply with ED154A/DO305A.
+Designator Description of designator Applicable interoperability standard(s) Applicable system ATN B1 ATS applications, CM and CPDLC, supported by aeronautical telecommunication network - baseline 1 (ATN B1): a) Context management (CM) application for data link initiation capability (DLIC); b) CPDLC for ATS communications management (ACM), ATS clearance (ACL), and ATC microphone check (AMC), except that: 1) UM 135 CONFIRM ASSIGNED LEVEL and UM 233 USE OF LOGICAL ACKNOWLEDGEMENT PROHIBITED will not be used by the ATSU; and 2) DM 38 ASSIGNED LEVEL (level) is not required by the aircraft.
+Note .- Interoperability for departure clearance (DCL), downstream clearance (DSC), data link - automatic terminal information service (D-ATIS), and flight plan consistency (FLIPCY) data link services, which are defined in DO-280B/ED-110B, are not supported. a) DO-280B/ED-110B b) Eurocontrol Specification on Data Link Services (EUROCONTROL-SPEC- 0116) ATSU and Aircraft FANS 1/A - ATN B1 Enables ATSU with ATN B1 ground system to provide data link service to FANS 1/A aircraft.
+Enables the use of CPDLC along a route of flight where data link services are provided by FANS 1/A technology in some airspaces and ATN B1 in other airspaces. a) ATN B1 standards are applicable and, in addition, b) DO-305A/ED-154A a) ATN B1 and FANS 1/A standards are applicable and, in addition, b) DO-305A/ED-154A Note.- Some aircraft (see Appendix F, paragraph F.1) implement FANS 1/A and ATN B1 capabilities as separate systems and do not comply with ED154A/DO305A.
 Such aircraft do not benefit from automatic CPDLC transfers.

-Designator Description of designator Applicable standard(s) VDL M0/A Very high frequency data link -ARINC 618-6 (INTEROP) for air/ground mode 0/A protocol VDL M2 Very high frequency data link a) ICAO Annex 10, Vol III mode 2 b) ICAO Doc 9776, Manual on VDL Mode 2 c) RTCA DO-224C (MASPS) d) ARINC 631-6 (INTEROP) HFDL High frequency data link a) ICAO Annex 10.
-Vol III b) ICAO Doc 9741, Manual on HF Data Link c) RTCA DO-265 (MASPS) d) ARINC 753-3 (INTEROP) Inmarsat or MT-SAT - aero classic SATCOM a) ICAO Annex 10, Vol III (Inmarsat) satellite communications b) ICAO Doc 9925, AMS(R)S Manual c) RTCA DO-270 (MASPS) d) ARINC 741P2-11 (INTEROP) SATCOM a) ICAO Annex 10, Vol III Iridium short burst data satellite (Iridium) communications b) ICAO Doc 9925, AMS(R)S Manual c) RTCA DO-270, Change 1 (MASPS) d) ARINC 741P2-11 (INTEROP)
+Designator Description of designator Applicable standard(s) VDL M0/A Very high frequency data link - mode 0/A ARINC 618-6 (INTEROP) for air/ground protocol VDL M2 Very high frequency data link - mode 2 a) ICAO Annex 10, Vol III b) ICAO Doc 9776, Manual on VDL Mode 2 c) RTCA DO-224C (MASPS) d) ARINC 631-6 (INTEROP) HFDL High frequency data link a) ICAO Annex 10, Vol III b) ICAO Doc 9741, Manual on HF Data Link c) RTCA DO-265 (MASPS) d) ARINC 753-3 (INTEROP) SATCOM (Inmarsat) Inmarsat or MT-SAT - aero classic satellite communications a) ICAO Annex 10, Vol III b) ICAO Doc 9925, AMS(R)S Manual c) RTCA DO-270 (MASPS) d) ARINC 741P2-11 (INTEROP) SATCOM (Iridium) Iridium short burst data satellite communications a) ICAO Annex 10, Vol III b) ICAO Doc 9925, AMS(R)S Manual c) RTCA DO-270, Change 1 (MASPS) d) ARINC 741P2-11 (INTEROP)

-Table 2-2.
-Designators for subnetworks
+Table 2-2.Designators for subnetworks